Why writing to Just One Buyer is Bad Advice

 Even in the committee, there will always be that one person (usually a manager or exec sponsor) The Champion who's tasked with “selling you” internally.

-You want your communication to help them connect the dots:
+You want your communication to help them connect the dots and create movement.

 6. Make it skimmable